XinyiYao27/Sheffield-Air-Quality-Analysis/README.md

 ## 4. How to Run
 1. Clone this repository.
-2. Run the code in Rstudio, following this order:`Data Pre-processing`, `Weather Normalisation`, `EDA and Visualisation`, `Classification Models`.
+2. Run the code in Rstudio, following this order:`Data Pre-processing`, `Weather Normalisation`, `Classification Models`.